geudde/attic-chest/pages/04.season-3/04.meeting-32/03.edward/docs.md

 Dear Sir

-In a late tour northward, I met with a copy of the enclosed Ballad, which I take the liberty of sending towards an Attic evening amusement, it has been made out partly from oral tradition, and partly from a black letter copy: if I should be fortunate enough to recover the Stanzas wanting (of which I am not entirely hopeless) they also shall be transmitted, and I shall be happy to shew you the black letter original when we meet in the Spring.
+In a late tour northward, I met with a copy of the enclosed ballad, which I take the liberty of sending towards an Attic evening amusement, it has been made out partly from oral tradition, and partly from a black letter copy: if I should be fortunate enough to recover the stanzas wanting (of which I am not entirely hopeless) they also shall be transmitted, and I shall be happy to shew you the black letter original when we meet in the spring.

 I am